DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-25-filter-by-subject.md

 The scrollable region is indicated by a cut-off mid-way through a checkbox, a bottom border and custom styles to display a scrollbar.

-The scroll area shows 4 and half subjects to help users realise there are are other subjects in the list.
+The scroll area shows 4 and half subjects to help users realise there are other subjects in the list.
 This smaller height lets users move to a filter below.

 If there are 15 subjects or fewer, the subject filter will be displayed as a simple list of checkboxes.